J. Reed Walters

-John Reed Walters is a politician and an attorney from Louisiana.
+John Reed Walters is an American politician and attorney from Louisiana.

 Background

-He attended Northeast Louisiana University in Monroe and Louisiana State University in Baton Rouge.
+Reed grew up in Olla, Louisiana and attended LaSalle High School.
+He completed his undergraduate studies at Northeast Louisiana University in Monroe and attended law school at Louisiana State University in Baton Rouge.
 He was admitted to the bar in 1981.

 Political career

 In October 1990, he ran as a Democrat for District Attorney of Louisiana's 28th Judicial District, which includes the town of Jena in LaSalle Parish.
 He was elected to a six-year term against Dan B. Cornett, another Democrat, and took office in early 1991.

 Walters won re-election in 1996 and in 2002, against Democratic challenger Lloyd E. Hennigan.
 He is currently serving his fourth term, which he won uncontested in 2009.

 Jena Six

 In 2007, Walters was thrust into the spotlight after six black students beat a white student unconscious at Jena High School.

 The controversy surrounding prosecution of the Jena Six prompted protesters from across the country to demonstrate in Jena on September 20, 2007.

 Walters's actions in prosecuting this case were upheld after a thorough investigation prompted by the allegations of Jena Six supporters.
-Walters was later lauded for the integrity and the professionalism shown by him and the LaSalle Parish District Attorney's Office during the investigation and public scrutiny.
+Walters was later lauded for the integrity and the professionalism shown by him and the LaSalle Parish District Attorney's Office during the investigation and amid public scrutiny.

 Walters is famously known for writing an op-ed article, where he defended his position, in the New York Times newspaper.